 After breakfast this morning, we will continue the reptile and amphibian tour by exploring the incredible biodiversity of the world famous Pipeline Road!
 Originally constructed as an access road to service a pipeline across the isthmus during WWII, this road is now surrounded by lush, mature secondary forest, and is one of the premier wildlife viewing and scientific investigation sites in all of the Americas.
-This morning we will walk the gravel and dirt road in search of Central American and Delicate whiptails, Parrot Snakes, Tiger Rat Snakes, Speckled Racers, various species of anoles, Green-and-black Dart Frogs and Rainforest Rocket Frogs in nearby streams.
+This morning we will walk the gravel and dirt road in search of Central American and Delicate Whiptails, Parrot Snakes, Tiger Rat Snakes, Speckled Racers, various species of anole, Green-and-black Dart Frogs and Rainforest Rocket Frogs in nearby streams.
 Along the streams, we will hope to see Spectacled Caimans, Common Basilisks and Meso-American Sliders.
 If we are lucky, we might encounter Boa Constrictors along the road or streamside, or Helmeted Iguanas resting quietly on tree trunks.
 Speckled Worm Lizards have even been spotted here!
 After our morning along Pipeline Road, we will head back for lunch at the CANOPY TOWER.

 PM: Summit Ponds & Old Gamboa Road

 After a hearty lunch and some rest, we will head back out on our amphibian and reptile tour and visit the Summit Ponds, another great site not far from the Canopy Tower.
-The two forest lagoons at Summit are bordered by forest and shrubbery, and is a great place to find some aquatic reptiles including a second chance for American Crocodiles, Spectacled Caimans, and Common and Striped basilisks, along with Black River Turtles and Meso-American Sliders.
+The two forest lagoons at Summit are bordered by forest and shrubbery, and is a great place to find some aquatic reptiles including a second chance for American Crocodiles, Spectacled Caimans, and Common and Striped Basilisks, along with Black River Turtles and Meso-American Sliders.
 Along the adjacent Old Gamboa Road, a dry grassy area is another great place to look for whiptail lizards, anoles and other reptiles.
-This evening, during cocktail hour, Steve will provide us an informative talk about some of the ecological aspects of tropical herpetofauna, particularly, “Tetrapods dealing without,” a look at the loss of limbs and lungs in some groups of amphibians and reptiles.
+This evening, during cocktail hour, Steve will provide us an informative talk about some of the ecological aspects of tropical herpetofauna, particularly “Tetrapods dealing without,” a look at the loss of limbs and lungs in some groups of amphibians and reptiles.
 Dinner at CANOPY TOWER.

 Tonight’s night walk is an exciting one, as we will revisit Pipeline Road and its numerous streams in search for night-active amphibians and reptiles.
-Along the streams and their banks, we will look for Savage’s Thin-toed Foam Frogs, various species of rain frogs, Red-eyed Treefrogs, Masked Treefrogs, Milk Frogs and impressive Rosenberg’s Treefrogs.
+Along the streams and their banks, we will look for Savage’s Thin-toed Frogs, various species of rain frog, Red-eyed Treefrogs, Masked Treefrogs, Milk Frogs and impressive Rosenberg’s Treefrogs.
 On leaves overhanging the stream we may see egg masses being guarded by Glass Frogs.
 Cat-eyed Snakes, Terciopelos and other snakes might also be found along the streams.
 We hope to find many species here!

 Day 4 – June 16, 2020